m1ckc3b/rust-on-esp32/readme.md

 # Rust on ESP32

 I purchased a basic ESP32 starter kit created by Lafvin with the plan to build each of the 10 projects with Rust instead of Arduino as the documentation calls for.
-This kit provides an ESP32-WROOM-32 and I also bought an ESP32c3-DevKitm-1 to practice on 2 different microcontroller architecture (xtensa et RISC-V respectively).
+This kit provides an ESP32-WROOM-32 and I also bought an ESP32c3-DevKitm-1 and a Raspberry Pi Pico W to practice on different microcontroller architectures (xtensa, RISC-V and Cortex-M0+ respectively).
+In this repo I focused on ESPs and I dedicated another [repo to the Pico W]().

 Bare-programming with Arduino is easier than with Rust because of the abstraction layers offers by the sdk but Rust gives us more power to handle the bare-metal with high-level programing style even if it is more verbose.